linuxboot/heads-wiki/Keys.md

 [SMM reloc](https://github.com/osresearch/heads/issues/13)
 ) that need to be resolved as well.
 Until then this is a rough draft of how Heads uses the TPM PCRs.

-0: Boot block
+0: Nothing for the moment

-1: ROM stage
+1: Nothing for the moment

-2: RAM stage (and MRC? this should be separate)
+2: Boot block, ROM stage, RAM stage, Heads linux kernel and initrd (and MRC? this should be separate)

-3: Heads Linux kernel and initrd
+3: Nothing for the moment

 4: Boot mode (0 during `/init`, then `recovery` or `normal-boot`)